elixir-europe/rdmkit/pages/your_tasks/data_organisation.md

 * Include a unique identifier (see: [Identifiers](identifiers))
 * Include a version number if appropriate: minimum two digits (V02) and extend it, if needed for minor corrections (V02-03).
 The leading zeros, will ensure the files are sorted correctly.
 * Write your file naming convention down and explain abbreviations in your data documentation.
-* If you need to rename a lot of files in order to organize your project data and manage your files better, it is possible to use applications like [Bulk Rename Utility](https://www.bulkrenameutility.co.uk/) (Windows, free) and [Renamer4Mac](https://renamer.com/) (Mac).
+* If you need to rename a lot of files in order to organize your project data and manage your files better, it is possible to use applications like {% tool "bulk-rename-utility" %} (Windows, free) and {% tool "renamer4mac" %} (Mac).

 #### Example elements to include in the file name
 * Date of creation